joyennn/dp_gpt/README.md

 #### Inclusion
 - Input conditions for filtering sentences for inclusion. <br>
 - Multiple inclusion conditions can be provided.
-- To finish this step and proceed to the next stage, press 'Enter' on an input space.
+- To finish this step and proceed to the next stage, press "Enter" on an input space.
 #### Exclusion
 - Input conditions for filtering sentences for exclusion. <br>
 - Multiple exclusion conditions can be provided.